 Participant of The Push-Up Challenge in 2021, Motiata Hooper bravely shares her story:

-'My brother was one of the 3318 in 2019 and I’m just so grateful to have an opportunity to do something.
+"My brother was one of the 3318 in 2019 to lose their lives to suicide and I’m just so grateful to have an opportunity to do something.
 I’m a tubby card-carrying couch potato of long standing so this is truly a huge challenge for me.

 Also, my brother John who was not quite 42 when he died was a bit into fitness and once very painstakingly showed me how to do dips.
 I was so dismissive at the time but now it’s a treasured memory.

 It’s also brought my work team together - mainly to shout obscenities at me as I signed them all up without their express permission - but we all do our push ups and sit ups together on the hour every hour at work.